mikeraab/docker001/Participant-Guide.md

 Jumping back a bit, there is a new nomenclature that Docker introduces, here are terms that you will need to be familiar with.

 Each of these Docker technologies will be explored in this HOL.
 It's important to note that this core technology is open source.
-There are other technologies in the greater ecosystem, that could be open source, or licensened or even a hybrid, with a paid support option.
+There are other technologies in the greater ecosystem, that could be open source, or licensed or even a hybrid, with a paid support option.

 <img src=images/005-docker-terms.jpg />